-Instead of buying yet another idiotic, color coded cartridge razor, designed as for a kid who hasn’t developed a sense for taste or manhood quite yet, I bought into one of Harry’s shave plans.
+Instead of buying yet another idiotic, over-ambitioned, color-coded cartridge razor, designed as for some imbecile with no idea on how to hasn’t developed a sense for dominating its immediate surrounding or manhood quite yet, I bought into one of Harry’s shave plans.

 Sam Guzman, the author of Catholic Gentleman acknowledges, that ordering Harry’s is significantly cheaper in the long term, the blades are better and more affordable than regular cartridges, and the experience is far classier.
 If you’re going to use cartridge razors, Guzman can’t imagine using anything but Harry’s.

 Entrepreneurs and marketers are advised to have a long hard look at Harry’s site and follow by example for their next product documentary.